Albany Public Safety Committee to review proposed police reform legislation

 - Local Law J of 2020 enhances the CPRB`s authority and ability to exercise oversight, review, and resolution of community complaints alleging abuse of police authority.

 Public input is welcome and encouraged.
-Call 518-694-3987 to leave a live public comment and written comments should be sent to commoncouncil@albanyny.gov or submitted on our website.
-Written public comments must be received by 12PM on the day of the meeting.
+Call (518) 694-3987 to leave a live public comment and written comments should be sent to commoncouncil@albanyny.gov or submitted on their website.
+Written public comments must be received by noon on the day of the meeting.

-Note: - Update: Here’s what we know about the states still counting ballots